 Shopping & Dining with the US Marines

 Hungry travelers appreciate the Devil Dog Diner, located on the museum’s second deck, for a cafeteria-style restaurant that honors Marine mess hall operations.
 This diner features several grab-and-go items, homemade soups and chili, pizza, sandwiches, and even a salad bar.
 It’s open Friday to Sunday only.

 Guests can also visit the museum’s Tun Tavern, also on the second deck.
 This restaurant was based off of the legend that the Marine Corps was founded in 1775 at the original pub in Philadelphia.
 With décor to match the famous colonial era tavern, this restaurant offers up a full lunch menu of Southern classics and alcoholic beverages.

 Also be sure to visit the museum’s gift shop for a souvenir to commemorate your trip!

-Trip Planning Tips for a Marine Corps Weekend
+Trip Planning Tips for a Marine Corps Museum Weekend

 The National Museum of the Marine Corps can be found at 18900 Jefferson Davis Highway Triangle, VA 22172.
-It is accessible by car and by public transport, including via Amtrak, Metrorail, and Local Bus routes.
-For more detailed information on public transportation, please visit the museum's driving directions page.
+It is accessible by car and by public transport, including via Amtrak, Metrorail and local buses.
 There is no charge for museum parking.